jgidney44/read_me_first/README.md

 # read_me_first
 Information about my GitHub Portfolio

-Here are a collection of data science projects that I have made since mid 2021 to present.
+Here are a collection of some of my data science projects that I have made since mid 2021 to present.

 These show how I have progressed my skills over time.